LeonDavidZipp/born2beroot/README.md

 */10 * * * * /usr/local/bin/monitoring.sh
 ```
 ### Explanation:
+- **awk:** text-processing tool commonly used in Unix and Unix-like operating systems to process and manipulate text data, such as parsing and extracting specific fields from lines of text.
+It operates on a line-by-line basis, reading input text, applying rules or patterns to each line, and performing actions based on those rules
+- **uname -a:** Retrieves system information
+- **sort:** Sorts the output to prepare for unique counting.
+- **uniq:** Filters out duplicate lines.
+- **wc -l:** Counts the number of unique lines.
+- **free -m:** Displays system memory information in megabytes.
+- **df -Bm:** Displays disk space usage in megabytes
+- **df -Bg:** Displays disk space usage in gigabytes.
+- **top -bn1:** Runs the top command once.
+- **cut -c 9-:** Removes the initial characters
+- **xargs:** Converts the CPU load percentages into a single line
 - **wall (write all):** is used by system administrators (root users) to send important messages to all users who are currently logged into the system.
-- **Cron:** Linux task manager that allows us to execute commands at a certain time.
+- **cron:** Linux task manager that allows us to execute commands at a certain time.
 - **grep [options] pattern [file...]:** searches for a certain pattern.
 ## Retrieve key
 ```